 Initiative Focus & Intervention Areas:

 Improving predictability of policies and public-private dialogue to incentivize private sector to increase investment and trade across borders.
-This intervention will be led by AGRA and will leverage on investments from other partners including Bill and Melinda Gates Foundation (BMGF), Rockefeller Foundation, United States Agency for International Development (USAID), Federal Ministry of Economic Cooperation and Development – Germany (BMZ), Department for International Development (DFID) and other strategic partnerships.
+This intervention will be led by AGRA and will leverage on investments from other partners including Bill and Melinda Gates Foundation (BMGF) — Rockefeller Foundation — United States Agency for International Development (USAID) — Federal Ministry of Economic Cooperation and Development – Germany (BMZ) — Foreign, Commonwealth & Development Office (FCDO) — and other strategic partnerships.

 Improving coordination between regional investments in production, processing and trade to improve the flow of finance to the sector and generate more income and resilience for smallholder farmers.
 This intervention will be led by IDH and will leverage on BMGF’s co-funded Small Investment Platform.